 OEA President & Vice President

-OEA Vice President Johanna Vaandering
+OEA President Johanna Vaandering

 Vaandering’s experience with OEA started early in her career as a building representative.
 “Advocating for those who make a difference in the lives of our students on a daily basis made me understand the importance of our union,” said Vaandering.
 After serving on her first bargaining team, Hanna was elected to the BEA Executive Committee and then served as Vice President prior to becoming President.
-Assuring the rights of each and every member are protected and advocating for stable and adequate funding are top priorities for Vaandering as OEA Vice President.
+Assuring the rights of each and every member are protected and advocating for stable and adequate school funding are top priorities for Vaandering as OEA President.

 Hanna was born and raised in Washington County, she enjoys traveling, but is proud to call Oregon home.
 A graduate of Pacific University in Forest Grove, Hanna was a two-time All-American and Academic All-American catcher for the lady Boxers.
 Scuba diving, water skiing and spending time with family and friends are ways in which Hanna likes to spend her free time.